tasmota/docs/docs/LVGL.md

 The display is composed of a virtual screen object `scr`.
 To change the background you need to change the style of this object.
 You can either create a full style object or change the style inside the object.
 This is what we do here.
 Hence methods: `set_style_<xxx>`

-In this example we do a vertical color cradient from dark blue (up) to black (down).
+In this example we do a vertical color gradient from dark blue (up) to black (down).

 ### Colors